wandb/terraform-google-wandb/examples/byob/README.md

 # Bring Your Own Bucket (BYOB)

+## About

+Weights & Biases can connect to a GCP Bucket created and owned by the customer.
+This is called BYOB (Bring your own bucket).
+More details (here)[https://docs.wandb.ai/guides/hosting/data-security/secure-storage-connector#provision-the-gcs-bucket].

-This example does not deploy an instance of Weights & Biases.
-It creates a google bucket configured for support managed single tenant installs.
+This example does not deploy a Weights & Biases instance.
+It deploys all required resources (GCP bucket and permissions) in the customer's account and grants the W&B GCP Service Account access to the bucket.

 ---

-When using bring your own bucket you will need to grant our service account access to an google bucket provisioned in project account.

-## Provision Bucket using Terraform
+## Using Terraform

 1. Install [Terraform
    1.0+](https://learn.hashicorp.com/tutorials/terraform/install-cli?in=terraform/gcp-get-started)